 Joel Wiggins, Governmental Relations Associate

-Other contributors to this resource are:
+Other contributors of this resource included:

 Marty Allen, City Manager, City of Suwanee

 Michael B. Brown, Principal, Brown Pelican Consulting, LLC

 William F. Bruton, Jr., City Manager, City of Marietta

 James V. Burgess, Jr., Attorney at Law

 Sabrina Wiley Cape, CFO, Connect Logistics, Inc.

 James Elliott, City Attorney, City of Warner Robins

 Dan Flynn, Police Chief, City of Marietta